sumnsmnt/sumnsmnt/README.md

 -->

 # 💫 About Me:
-I'm a Linux System Administrator<br>Currently Upskilling in DevOps<br>
+Linux System Administrator<br>Currently Upskilling in DevOps<br>Working on Observability with ELK stack, Prometheus and Grafana

 ## 🌐 Socials: